alex-hladun/barChart/README.md

   * ie "#body"

 # Features/Options
+* This library allows you to make single or stacked bar-charts.
+* Can customize most attributes like widths, colors, thickness, chart size, bar spacing, axis attributes, etc.

-The javascript object should be formatted as follows with the following options:
+* The javascript object should be formatted as follows with the following options:
   ````
   let options = {
     // Width of chart, in px.